 There were 3 trees that fell a step in front of the garage door.
 A 4th tree was snapped in half.
 Then the 5th tree had its top removed.
 These trees fell in a northward direction

 The tops of the trees that fell in front of the garage doors and the root ball of the tree that fell onto the Water Shed that held all the water equipment.
+This tree fell mostly North but a little Northwest.
+That root ball is about 6 feet high.

 Looking down the Pine Tree that grabbed a Royal Palm that hit the roof of the house.